paltman/ryland/README.md

 `pip install ryland` (or equivalent).

-The write a build script of the following form:
+Then write a build script of the following form:

 ```python
 from ryland import Ryland